EqualifyEverything/equalify/README.md

 Equalify creates deep integrations with services that run your website.

-Imagine: You solve A11Y issues at their source - be that source, the server or a CMS.
+Imagine: You solve A11Y issues at their source - be that source the server or a CMS.

 Equalify will become your WebOps hub, designed to solve any accessibility issue.